NickRiccardi/ABC_neuroimaging/stimuli_and_design/README.md

 - Story_Questions.docx
     - Questions asked at the end of the passage with choices.

-- recordings
-    - Audio (.wav) files of the actual recordings.

 - texts
     - Text files of the narratives.